-Turn the discovery center into a bakery, with tons of apple pie sensory play for the kiddos!
-This sensory bin is great during a preschool apple theme or just for some fall fun.
+Turn the discovery center into a bakery, with apple pie sensory play!
+It’s just the ticket for a preschool apple theme this fall.

 The setup was very basic, but it packed a punch!
 It was really an extension of the sensory play we’ve done with oats in the past.
 As I go over the instructions for this activity, please keep in mind that I may get commissions for purchases made through links in this post.
 To begin, I poured a large container of instant oats into our sensory bins, then added lots of apple pie spice.
 Once the oats smelled delicious, I added “apples” — red, yellow, and green pompoms.
 Plastic containers, measuring spoons, and measuring cups completed the bakery aspect of the bins.

 When I introduced our centers to the students, I told them I couldn’t wait to taste all of their delicious apple treats!
 The children delved right into the apple pie bakery, creating “pies” and “cakes” and even some “apple soup”.
 I had fun watching them as they got into the center, especially their reactions to the apple pie scent.
 Throughout center time, it was obvious which children liked how the apple pie sensory bin smelled . . . they all had bits of oats on the tips of their noses! 🙂